 Of course, in 1925 and 1926 it was still the great time with Trotsky, Bukharin and Radek and Tchicherin and many people around them were still the greatest group of men who I have ever met.
 Stalin also was among them but was so uninteresting and unimportant that nobody ever thought that he was going to destroy all the others.

 Another curiosity is that towards the end of her life Alida developed and wrote a composite social and economic theory entitled Tomorrow.
 All that survives is a table of contents and this beguiling pair of lines

 “This book is no utopia in the strict sense of the term.
 It presupposes no new discovery or invention, only the fairly reasonable use of those already existing”

 This scrap of paper, currently sitting on my desk, brings to mind the frustratingly incomplete past historians deal with.
 As Seth Koven notes, lost pages ‘remind us that archives, like the life stories we make from them, are always fragments.’
 In this case, the life philosophy of Alida is literally reduced to fragments.

-Alida died in 1976, aged 84, and was survived by her daughters Elisa and Alida junior.
-Neither married or had children – though both had interesting lives working at the United Nations and International Rescue Committee.
+Alida died in 1976, aged 84, and was survived by her daughters Elisa, Alida junior and her grandson Peter Ewald (born c.
+1968).
+All had interesting lives working at international organisations such as the United Nations and International Rescue Committee.
 I have put up this blog for two reasons.
 First, I am writing in the hope that someone with information on Alida might eventually string together the correct search terms to bring them here (a long shot, but I have been blessed by coincidence before).
 Second, because the person whom it concerns is, I think, fascinating and deserves to have some sort of notes on her life made available.

 S. Koven, The Match Girl and the Heiress (Oxford, 2014), p.
 134